cbsone/stinger/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 ```

 [[info | Account Fields]]
-| Depending on the EOSIO network you are connected, you might see different fields associated with an account.
+| Depending on the Stinger network you are connected, you might see different fields associated with an account.
 That depends on which system contract has been deployed on the network.